Optimized for the

 All your photos.
 Now all in one place.

 Now iPhoto and Aperture share a photo library.* Which means no matter which app you open, you can view and edit all your photos.
 When you adjust images using the tools in Aperture, you see the changes in iPhoto.
 And vice versa.
-There’s no need to import, export or reprocess photos from one app to the other — it happens automatically.
-Faces, Places, Albums and Smart Albums work across both apps, too.
+There’s no need to import, export, or reprocess photos from one app to the other — it happens automatically.
+Faces, Places, Albums, and Smart Albums work across both apps, too.
 And slideshows created in one app can be played back in the other.
 This unified library makes it easy to step up from iPhoto to the advanced tools in Aperture.
 Or use Aperture to make professional edits, then go back to iPhoto to create a calendar or cards.
 So whether your photos are professional or just for fun, you get the best of both apps.

 Advanced White Balance

-True-to-life colour.
+True-to-life color.
 In every kind of light.

-This revolutionary white balance tool is a whole new way to correct colour casts even in challenging mixed-lighting situations.
+This revolutionary white balance tool is a whole new way to correct color casts even in challenging mixed-lighting situations.
 Because now you can use three powerful modes.
-Skin Tone mode works best for fixing colours in photos of people.
-Natural Gray mode can quickly adjust the colour balance in landscapes and other scenic shots.
+Skin Tone mode works best for fixing colors in photos of people.
+Natural Gray mode can quickly adjust the color balance in landscapes and other scenic shots.
 And Temperature & Tint mode is available for the most challenging light situations.
 When you choose auto-balance, Aperture applies advanced white balance using all three modes and picks the one that works best.
 You can switch between them.
 Or use one as a starting point and then tweak your photos further.
 You can even apply Skin Tone and Natural Gray adjustments to specific parts of a photo using brushes.